VikParuchuri/surya/README.md

 # Commercial usage

-*Text detection*
+**Text detection**

 The text detection model was trained from scratch, so it's okay for commercial usage.
-The weights are licensed cc-by-nc-sa-4.0, but I will waive that for any organization under $10M in gross revenue in the last 12 months.
+The weights are licensed cc-by-nc-sa-4.0, but I will waive that for any organization under $5M USD in gross revenue in the most recent 12-month period.

 If you want to remove the GPL license requirements for inference or use the weights commercially over the revenue limit, please contact me at surya@vikas.sh for dual licensing.